Film Santa Clarita: Ringing in the Holidays

 Four Christmases featured an all-star cast starring Vince Vaughn, Reese Witherspoon and even Robert Duval for good measure.
 The movie filmed driving scenes along City streets and was shot in part at Disney’s Golden Oak Ranch.

-Worth mentioning as well, is that holiday classic, A Nightmare Before Christmas which was created by Tim Burton who is a product of Cal Arts.
+Worth mentioning as well, is that the holiday classic, A Nightmare Before Christmas, was created by Tim Burton who is a product of Cal Arts.

 The City of Santa Clarita’s Film Office was started in 2002 and today processes over 500 permits per year, leading to approximately 1,300 film days!
 Filming is a great benefit to the community, adding over $30 million of positive economic impact per year to the local economy.
 For a list of what has filmed in Santa Clarita, go to www.FilmSantaClarita.com and follow the City’s film office at www.Instagram.com/FilmSantaClarita.

 ADVERTISE WITH US

 The Holidays are here and we at élite Magazine couldn’t be more excited.
 We believe this is one of the best times of year, so let’s deck the halls with boughs and holly and join Henry Mayo Newhall Hospital and their Holiday Home Tour, a perfect place to kick-off the...read more

 For about 9 years I had increasing pain in the arch/heel of my right foot and had seen a lot of different types of doctors to figure out the cause of this.
 Through all that time I had been misdiagnosed with conditions such as tendinitis, plantar fasciitis, tarsal...read more